 Everything you need to know about the Factor 55 FlatLink E – Install, Review, Overview and more

 When we ordered our C4 Fabrication Lo Pro bumper, we opted to add a winch.
 We chose to add the Smittybilt X2O 10K winch along with a Baja lightbar.
-We swapped out that lightbar with a KC HiLiTES 30″ FLEX lightbar, and wow, that an impressive addition.
+We swapped out that lightbar with a KC HiLiTES 30″ FLEX lightbar, and wow, that was an impressive addition.

 Even though the C4 Lo Pro with a Smittybilt X2O 10K winch and the KC HiLiTES 30″ FLEX was a great addition to the 4Runner, it still wasn’t perfect.